stateloader/cloud_project/README.md

 	Background

 This is part of an assignment in **IoT and cloud Services** where I've used a distance sensor for reading current waste level in my household bin.
-I've since over a year been studying IoT, and by now grown quite tired of playing around with the temp- and humid sensor, and thought this was a brilliant idea.
-However, figure out a use case turned out to be way more difficult than I first realiaed given the circumstances.
+I've since a year back been studying IoT, and by now grown quite tired of playing around with the temp- and humid sensor, and thought this was a brilliant idea.
+However, figure out a use case turned out to be way more difficult than I first realized given the circumstances.

 	Use Case

-Closing my eyes while throwing the waste and let an interface of some sort remind me when it's time to empty the bin is neat but not really much of a use case.
+Closing my eyes while throwing the waste and let an interface of some sort remind me when it's time to take action is neat but not really much of a use case.
 I had to use a little bit of imagination in this one why I've built my architecture trough the lenses of a Waste Management Company.
 I'm going to refer to this entity as *WMC* in the documentation.

-The idea is simple: devices will publish data to the cloud in which it's being processed and stored.
+The idea is simple: devices will publish data to the cloud.
 Vessels that's full will trigger the cloud to send a SMS about which vessel, and where it's located, to a garbage collector.
-We're required to implement an API in this assignment, and after a class mate told me about how Waste Management in southern Sweden emptying vessels more frequent as the temperature rises I've utilized a temp API for something similar in this project.
+We're required to implement an API in this assignment, and after a class mate told me about a town in southern Sweden in which vessels being dealt with more frequently as the temperature rises I've utilized a temp API for something similar in this project.

 	(1) Hardware